 CMV Columbus accidents and incidents

-CruiseMapper's CMV Columbus cruise ship accidents, incidents and law news reports relate to a 1855-passenger vessel owned by Cruise and Maritime Voyages.
+CruiseMapper's CMV Columbus cruise ship accidents, incidents and law news reports relate to a 1855-passenger vessel owned by Scrapped Cruise Ships.
 Our CMV Columbus accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - pier collision/allision - 2010 (La Paz, Tarlac Philippines)